vrmrohan/hangman/README.md

-add SKIP_PREFLIGHT_CHECK=true in .env if the app gives jest version dependency error on 'npm run start'
+add 'SKIP_PREFLIGHT_CHECK=true' check in .env if the app gives jest version dependency error on 'npm run start'